mdn/content/files/en-us/web/css/pseudo-classes/index.md

 - {{CSSxRef(":last-child")}}
   - : Matches an element that is the last of its siblings.
 - {{CSSxRef(":only-child")}}
   - : Matches an element that has no siblings.
-For example a list item with no other list items in that list.
+For example, a list item with no other list items in that list.
 - {{CSSxRef(":nth-of-type")}}
   - : Uses A*n*+B notation to select elements from a list of sibling elements that match a certain type from a list of sibling elements.
 - {{CSSxRef(":nth-last-of-type")}}